mkosiorowski/NearbyEarthquakes/README.md

 3. To run application you have to have JavaFX runtime downloaded and unzipped in desired location.
 If you need you can get it from: https://gluonhq.com/products/javafx/.
 4. Edit the Run.bat files and change "C:\Users\javafx-sdk-13.0.1\lib" on your path to JavaFX library and save.
 5. Run the application (just double click on Run.bat file).

+The project has been created in Java 13 and JavaFX 13 with the use of IntelliJ Environment and Maven build tool.